Results Registry

 Test TypeExternal Independent large-scale astronomical survey (DESI DR1 + DR2)

-Documentation DateJanuary 9, 2024 — Notarized in both the United States and Thailand.
+Documentation DateJanuary 9, 2024.
+Notarized in the United States and Thailand.
 Predates DESI announcement by 12 months.

 Confirmation DateJanuary 7, 2025 (DR1); March 2025 (DR2, 4.2σ significance)